On this page:

-You can get free information and advice about your rights and responsibilities as a residential park resident from our Renting section.
+You can get information and advice about your rights and responsibilities as a residential park resident from our Residential parks section.

-Rental villages residents do not make an ingoing contribution as it is defined under the Retirement Villages Act 1986.
+Rental villages residents do not pay an ingoing contribution as it is defined under the Retirement Villages Act 1986.
 The rental village is not a retirement village by law.

 If you live in a rental village, the law that applies is the Residential Tenancies Act 1997.
-For more advice about your rights and responsibilitie, view our Renting section.
+For more information about your rights and responsibilities, view our Renting section.